adswerve/gcp-sftp-server-for-ga4-data-import-terraform/README.md

 - "id_rsa_sftp.pub" (for the file managing user)

 ## TODO:
+- add Service Account for connecting to Cloud Storage
+- make sure there's a variable for passing in GCS bucket name
+- make sure key authentication works for GA4 and for end user
 - write documentation

-- figure out key authentication stuff for GA4 connection
+### Scratchpad:
 - add secret manager and service account support for better management of username/password
 - update shell script in startup to pull username/password from secret manager
 - test personal connection to sftp server